sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 ## Prerequisites

-You have created and setup your SAP BTP, Kyma Environment and enabled the Kyma "Serverless" module.
+You have created and set up your "SAP BTP, Kyma Environment", and enabled the Kyma "Serverless" module.

 ### Create a Hello-World Kyma Function